-A remedial design was not developed for the removal of this building.
+A remedial design was not created for the removal of this building.
 Construction management worked with the site maintenance department to determine appropriate procedures and to identify equipment to be salvaged.

 The remediation process followed approved procedures using standard construction techniques.
-Radiologically contaminated materials were disposed at the Cheney Disposal Cell.
-After the removal of uranium tailings and other associated contaminated material, the affected area was reconstructed.
+Radiologically contaminated materials were impounded at the Cheney Disposal Cell.
+Any nonradiological hazardous materials were disposed of appropriately.
+After the removal of uranium tailings and other associated contaminated material, the affected areas were reconstructed.